Keyaku/raspicture/README.md

 It achieves this by using libraries that directly communicate with the Pi's framebuffer.

-In a nutshell, it fires up OpenMAX to capture exactly what's onscreen and the GPU-assisted H.264 encoder compresses the video in real-time, then it streams this data to the standard output.
+In a nutshell, it fires up Dispmanx to capture exactly what's on screen and the GPU-assisted H.264 encoder compresses the video in real-time, then it streams this data to the standard output.